amirhallaji/amirhallaji/README.md

 I earned my Bachelor's degree in Computer Engineering from Shahid Beheshti University, where I am currently pursuing a Master's degree in Artificial Intelligence.
 My studies focus on deep learning, bioinformatics, and natural language processing.

 I work as a Backend Developer at Snapp, focusing on developing scalable software solutions.
-My role involves designing robust systems, optimizing code, and integrating APIs for improved functionality.
+My role involves designing robust systems, optimizing code, and integrating APIs for the Pricing team.

 Outside of work, I love to work on open-source projects and continuously learn about new technologies to enhance my skills.